©Linda Goodman, 1982

 I could not understand the depth of this philosophy,

-So I took the youngster by the hand and brought him home with me.
+So I took the youngster by the hand and brought him home

 And now he shares my lonely life and joyfully I find